pramnora/Lua/README.md

 ## Simple programs...

-Here are some simple programs...; where are all created by me just in order to go wet one's appetite when it comes to learning how to do Lua programming.
+Here are some simple programs...; which are all created by me just in order to go wet one's appetite when it comes to learning how to do Lua programming.

 ### Comments